Amaze World (AMZE) Hits Self Reported Market Capitalization of $48.18 Million

 About Amaze World

 Amaze World launched on November 7th, 2021.
 Amaze World’s total supply is 90,000,000 tokens and its circulating supply is 54,000,000 tokens.
-The official message board for Amaze World is medium.com/@khushalim.uirpl/harnessing-the-power-of-blockchain-into-the-travel-industry-f8fcb52fa63e.
-The official website for Amaze World is amaze-world.com.
 Amaze World’s official Twitter account is @theamazeworld.
 The Reddit community for Amaze World is https://reddit.com/r/theamazeworld and the currency’s Github account can be viewed here.
+The official website for Amaze World is amaze-world.com.
+The official message board for Amaze World is medium.com/@khushalim.uirpl/harnessing-the-power-of-blockchain-into-the-travel-industry-f8fcb52fa63e.

 Amaze World Token Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Amaze World directly using US dollars.
-Investors seeking to acquire Amaze World should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Amaze World using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Amaze World directly using US dollars.
+Investors seeking to trade Amaze World should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Amaze World using one of the aforementioned exchanges.

 Receive News & Updates for Amaze World Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Amaze World and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.